 Urinary Bladder Stones (Uroliths)

 Uroliths, or urinary bladder stones, are another possible cause of incontinence in dogs.
 These stones are hard mineral deposits that form in some part of the urinary tract — the ureter, kidneys, bladder, or urethra — and interfere with the flow of urine while causing irritation.

-It's possible for spinal cord disease or damage to the spinal cord — physical trauma or a protruding disc, for instance — to cause incontinence in older dogs.
+It's possible for spinal cord damage — physical trauma or a protruding disc, for instance — to cause bladder control issues in older dogs.
 Since the nerves that control most of your dog's muscle movements run through the spine, spinal injuries can result in reduced muscle control, including the muscles of the urinary system.

 Other Potential Causes

 Treating incontinence in older dogs isn't a one-size-fits-all solution.
 It depends on the underlying cause of the problem.
-Some of the most common treatments for old dog incontinence include:
+Some of the most common treatments for old dog bladder control issues include:

-- Hormone therapy: Since hormonal imbalances are often at the root of incontinence, hormone therapy is a common method to manage the condition.
+- Hormone therapy: Since hormonal imbalances are often at the root of bladder control issues, hormone therapy is a common method to manage the condition.
 Pets undergoing hormone therapy will usually need blood work performed on a regular basis to make sure the hormones aren't causing any negative side effects.

-- Phenylpropanolamine: Also known as PPA, phenylpropanolamine is a medication widely used in veterinary medicine to manage incontinence.
+- Phenylpropanolamine: Also known as PPA, phenylpropanolamine is a medication widely used in veterinary medicine to manage bladder issues .
 It's well-tolerated by most pets and helps combat poor muscle tone in the urethral sphincter.